zendframework/zend-servicemanager/docs/book/plugin-managers.md

 The `$instanceOf` variable specifies a class/interface type that all instances retrieved from the plugin manager must fulfill.
-If an instance created by the plugin manager does not match, a `Zend\ServiceManager\Exception\InvalidServiceException` exception will be thrown.
+If an instance created by the plugin manager does not match, a `Mxc\ServiceManager\Exception\InvalidServiceException` exception will be thrown.

 Most of the time, this shortcut is enough.
 However if you have more complex